oofem/oofem/doc/developerGuide/dofmanagers.rst

 force load, or boundary condition prescribed directly on some DOF) and should declare the basic common interface.
 For example, the `Load` is derived from `GeneralBoundaryCondition` and represent base class for all boundary conditions representing load.
-The following derived classes are provided by OOFEMlib
+The following derived classes are provided by OOFEM core:

 - `Load` class - base abstract class for all loads.
 Declares the attribute `componentArray` to store load components and